Undergraduate Module Descriptor

 |Available via distance learning|

 Immigration has recently moved to the centre of public debate in many Western countries.
-In this module you will tackle key political debates relating to debates on immigration.
+In this module you will tackle key debates related to immigration.
 For example, do immigrants contribute positively to national economies or do they simply take unfair advantage of welfare systems?
-How do immigrant children perform in schools compared to the local population?
+How do immigrant children perform in schools compared to non-immigrant children?
 What drives public opinion about immigrants and immigration?
-In this course you will study how first and second generation perform in the labour markets and educational systems in the countries that attract a large number of immigrants, such as the UK, the USA, Germany and France.
-You will learn main theoretical approaches to the study of ethnic minorities and immigrants, as well as empirical findings from the most recent research.
-The module has a data analytic component and you will be required to undertake empirical analysis of survey data about immigration and ethnic minorities in R.
+In this module you will study how immigrants perform in the labour markets and educational systems in the UK and some other Western countries.
+You will learn the main theoretical approaches to the study of ethnic minorities and immigrants, as well as the empirical findings from the most recent research.
+The module has a data analytic component and you will be required to undertake some analysis of survey data about immigration and ethnic minorities.